 Start by Paper Trading

 You can avoid big mistakes by learning how to trade with the risk-free, no-money-required method of buying and selling low-priced shares, known as "paper trading."
-All you need is a pen and a piece of paper to keep track of imaginary trades in real stocks, using a portfolio of imaginary money.
+All you need are a pen and a piece of paper to keep track of imaginary trades in real stocks, using a portfolio of imaginary money.

 After you have paper traded for a couple of months, you will be much better in every respect when it comes to buying and selling speculative shares.